workadventure/workadventure/docs/maps/api-camera.md

 WA.camera.onCameraUpdate(callback: WasCameraUpdatedEventCallback): void
 ```

-Listens to the updating of the camera linked to the player.
+Listens to updates of the camera viewport.
 It will trigger for every update of the camera's properties (position or scale for instance).
-An event will then be sent.
+An event will be sent.

 The event has the following attributes :
 *   **x (number):** coordinate X of the camera's world view (the area looked at by the camera).